Kushal007-Bhandari/techlabs-app/README.md

 ```

 ### Deploy to Vercel/Netlify
-The project is ready for deployment on modern hosting platforms:
+My project is ready for deployment on modern hosting platforms:
 - **Vercel**: Connect your GitHub repository
 - **Netlify**: Drag and drop the `dist` folder
 - **GitHub Pages**: Use GitHub Actions for deployment